niiknow/vestacp/README.md

 Enjoy!!!

 ## Release Notes
-1.4.0 - in this update, we remove support for php5.6 and 7.0 as it no longer officially support/end of life (EOL) by the end of this year: http://php.net/supported-versions.php There is no excuse.
+1.4.0 - Major release!
+In this update, we remove support for php5.6 and 7.0 as it will no longer officially supported/at end of life (EOL): http://php.net/supported-versions.php  There is no excuse.
 You know this day was coming.

-PHP 7.3 has not release so it's not yet available but templates were added to prep for 7.3 release at the end of the year.
+* PHP 7.3 has not release so it's not yet available, but templates were added to prep for 7.3 release at the end of the year.
 We will also switch from nodejs 8.x to nodejs 10.x once it go into LTS at the end of this month.

+* This release also default php to 7.2 and switch to golang 1.11.1

 1.3.10 - finalizing stuff to get ready for 1.4.0